Weibeck/social-media-platform-suzpect/README.md

 This project was built as a way to learn React Native.
 It includes features like a home screen with a feed of posts, a notifications screen, and the ability to add new posts.

+No backend has been added to the project as of yet.
 ## Setup and Installation

 To get started with this project, do the following: